gouniverse/settingstore/README.md

 Saves settings in an SQL database.

 ## Description

-Every application needs to preserve settings between multiple restartes.
+Every application needs to preserve settings between multiple restarts.
 This package helps save the setting represented as key-value pairs in an SQL database.

 ## Features